What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • exhibit anti-inflammatory properties;

-• normalize the work of the digestive, cardiovascular system;
+• I normalize the functioning of the digestive and cardiovascular systems;

 • reduce blood sugar levels;